Yeonhui Cricket Ground

 It has been reported that the crowd capacity of this ground is 3000.
 This was the first cricket stadium in South Korea.

-In 2018, it hosted first ever T20I match between South Korea and China.
+In 2018, it hosted South Korea's first ever women's T20I match against China.

 In September 2019, it hosted Women's T20 East Asia Cup between South Korea, China, Hong Kong and Japan.

 Women's Twenty20 International cricket

 The stadium has hosted 11 Women's T20I matches to date.